luo-anthony/DeveloperGPT/README.md

 ### Usage and Cost
-#### Google Gemini
+#### Google Gemini LLMs
-As of May 2024, Google Gemini is free to use up to 15 queries per minute.
+As of May 2024, Google Gemini 1.0 Pro and Gemini 1.5 Flash is free to use up to 15 queries per minute.
 For more information, see: https://ai.google.dev/pricing

 #### Hugging Face Hosted Open LLMs
 As of April 2024, using Hugging Face Inference API hosted LLMs is free but rate limited.
 See https://huggingface.co/docs/api-inference/index for more details.